Frequently Asked Questions

 MLL welcomes visitors to come and experience a 24 hour shift at the birth center.
 If interested, please send an email with your name, contact information, a range of dates you would like to schedule your visit for, along with a brief bio about yourself to email@example.com

 Are scholarships of financial aid available?

-Maternidad La Luz sponsors two scholarship to assist the following categories: applicants who identify as person of color and people who live in the El Paso/Juarez community.
+Maternidad La Luz sponsors two scholarship to assist the following categories: applicants who identify as a person of color and people who live in the El Paso/Juarez community.
 The number of qualifying applications received will determine each individual amount awarded.
 At times, there are some work-study scholarships available for enrolled students.
-Local women's resource centers have provided grants to some student in the past, and go-fund me channels have proven successful for previous students.
-State work force agencies and state rehabilitation agencies have provided financial aid for Maternidad La Luz students.
+Local women's resource centers have provided grants to some students in the past, and go-fund me channels have proven successful for previous students.
+State workforce agencies and state rehabilitation agencies have provided financial aid for Maternidad La Luz students.